- Personal Loan Personal Loan

 But if a loan is this easy, there have to be some pitfalls right?
 Yes and no. Sure, the rates of interest are high.
 They are almost always in double-digits and often in mid-teens.
 But when you are in a crunch, would you rather address your biggest concern or worry about the rate of return?

 A personal loan remains the safest, cleanest and fastest ways to repay someone or if you need money in an emergency.
 Since there are no collaterals needed, the loan becomes the easiest to avail.
 Of course, it is not as simple as asking a bank executive for money.
 You still need to have a minimum and regular source of income and a basic credit score of at least 750.
 A lower score would mean a higher interest rate.
-If you have little time to check for loan rates and negotiate the same, the safest bet would be your bank.
+If you have little time to check for personal loan rates and negotiate the same, the safest bet would be your bank.
 They would have your entire banking history, and won’t need any more documentation since you would have completed your KYC.

 However, remember that a personal loan should be the last, and never the first option.
 Just like how unpaid credit card loans can wreck your credit history and borrowing power, the failure to pay personal loan can have the same impact.
 No one gives money for free, and no one spares you for not paying back in time.
 Banks are happy to lend on the condition you pay them back.